TSSAA keeps state tournaments alive

-The Lebanon girls and Mt.
-Juliet boys, along with 34 other teams in Division I’s three classifications, may yet have a chance to continue the state basketball tournament.
+The Mt.
+Juliet boys and Lebanon girls, along with 34 other teams in Division I’s three classifications, may yet have a chance to continue the state basketball tournament.

 High school’s version of March Madness may be held in May and Spring Fling, the coordinated event which includes spring sports champions, in June if the situation improves with the coronavirus outbreak.